segmentationf4u1t/trae_telemetry_research/README.md

 ![notgood](https://i.imgur.com/phpvlVS.png)
 https://discord.com/channels/1320998163615846420/1335032920850825391/1398374824987852891

+The moderation blacklist was added after the discussion taken place, the mute was manual at first.
 1. **Keyword Filtering**: The word "track" was added to an automated blacklist
 2. **Automatic Punishment**: Mentioning tracking issues triggered an instant 7-day mute
 3. **Suppression of Technical Discussion**: Legitimate security concerns were treated as disruptive behavior

 ## 6. Privacy and Security Implications